sedenardi/sandersdenardi.com/src/pages/2016-11-28-aws-lambda-api-auth/index.md

 - Deploy to its own domain or sub-domain.
 Once you deploy the API, the **Invoke URL** provided won't work unless you add a trailing slash so you can access the /login and /logout resources.
 - Use an industry-standard password hashing function, like bcrypt, to store and check passwords
 - Generate *actual* session hashes and permanently store them for efficient lookup
-- Instead of bundling the login and other HTML pages with the app, use the <a href="http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html" target="_blank">aws-sdk</a> to access files stored in S3.
+- Instead of bundling the login and other HTML pages with the app, use the [aws-sdk](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html) to access files stored in S3.
 This eliminates the need to re-deploy your Lambda functions every time you want to modify your web pages (very useful for testing).
 An important note is that you'll need to add the S3 policy to your functions' IAM role to grant access.

 API Gateway and Lambda functions provide a low-cost and low-maintenance way to serve web pages, and can easily be configured to support authentication.
 This serverless setup could be used to serve a single page application and API endpoints, or so simply password protect some HTML content.
 Not having to worry about server infrastructure or scalability issues (outside of your non-S3 storage) is a huge advantage over a traditional environment.
 While this won't be appropriate for all workloads, it's definitely something to consider when starting a new project.

-A working version of this web app can be accessed <a href="https://0x9ic1jj07.execute-api.us-east-1.amazonaws.com/prod/" target="_blank">here</a>.
+A working version of this web app can be accessed [here](https://0x9ic1jj07.execute-api.us-east-1.amazonaws.com/prod/).
 Look up in the post for the test credentials.
-All code can be found <a href="https://github.com/sedenardi/lambda-session-auth" target="_blank">here</a>, including the exported Swagger + API Gateway Extensions.
+All code can be found [here](https://github.com/sedenardi/lambda-session-auth), including the exported Swagger + API Gateway Extensions.
 Reach out to me on Twitter or GitHub with any questions or issues.